Ansible Automation

 user ifpolaris_uses_local_account

-is true- the user will be added to supplementary groups specified by
+is true- the user will be added to supplimentary groups specified by

 polaris_groups

-- the user will be added to supplementary groups specified by
+- the user will be added to supplimentary groups specified by

 - update